Sexual Exploitation Of A Minor In Tacoma, Washington

 Internet Communications

-Communication with a minor, most often via the Internet, for “immoral purposes” is another form of sexual exploitation under Washington law.
-This may include chat room conversations, e-mails, correspondence on social media, or text messages.
-The statute specifically states that the “minor” involved in the communication does not need to actually be a minor, as long as the person believes the other person is a minor.
+Communication with a minor, most often via the internet, for “immoral purposes” is another form of sexual exploitation under Washington law.
+This may include chat room conversations, e-mails, correspondence on social media or text messages.
+The statute specifically states that the “minor” involved in the communication does not need to actually be a minor as long as the person believes the other person is a minor.
 This allows for prosecutions based on police stings.

 Sex Tourism

-Washington and federal law prohibit promotion of travel for the purpose of engaging in “commercial sexual abuse of a minor,” defined as payment of a fee in exchange for sexual conduct with a minor.
-“Promotion of travel” may include sale of travel services that facilitate commercial sexual abuse.
-Federal law prohibits travel within the U.S. with the intent of engaging in such conduct, and in some circumstances it imposes criminal penalties for traveling abroad with such intent.
+Washington and federal law prohibit the promotion of travel for the purpose of engaging in “commercial sexual abuse of a minor,” defined as payment of a fee in exchange for sexual conduct with a minor.
+“Promotion of travel” may include the sale of travel services that facilitate commercial sexual abuse.
+Federal law prohibits travel within the U.S. with the intent of engaging in such conduct, and in some circumstances, it imposes criminal penalties for traveling abroad with such intent.
 Prohibitions on travel for this purpose, often known as “sex tourism,” do not always require the person to actually engage in the conduct.